-spicy 20 minute vegetarian chilispicy, vegetarian, chili, and eats
+spicy 20 minute vegetarian chilispicy, vegetarian, and chili

 The original back of the can base recipe was all frozen or canned ingredients.